 RadixBay Rural Delivery

-The Rural Centers, due to their proximity to their US based clients, will enable more efficient communication, while the Rural Center consulting rates are competitive with the leading offshore markets, such as India and China.
+The Rural Centers, due to their close proximity to their US based clients enable more efficient communication, while the Rural Center consulting rates are competitive with the leading offshore markets, such as India and China.

-The Rural Centers also produce ‘State-side’ talent that rival larger, US based consulting firm talent at a fraction of the cost.
-Simply put, the US based firms sourcing their consultants from larger metro areas demand higher rates due to wage demands and costly overhead.
+The Rural Centers also provide high-quality, US-based resources that rival larger, traditional onshore consulting firms at a fraction of the cost.
+Traditional onshore firms source their consultants from larger metro areas that have a higher cost of living than rural locations.
 This overhead simply does not exist within the RadixBay Rural Development Centers.
 The savings, quality and efficiencies are enjoyed by our clients.

 Rise and Fall-ing of IT Offshore Outsourcing